 In the mean time, while talking to a friend last night about these synchronicities, I found myself crying thinking about that little girl.
 The Emma who nearly knocked me over.
 The whole way back to my car after the game, all you could hear was her father calling her name, "Emma!"
 "Emma!"
 "Emma!"
 I thought I was going to go mad.
 Later on, I was looking through a catalogue that had arrived earlier in the day.
 Turned the first page, and there it was, "Emma."
 It was engraved on a silver baby-bracelet.

 I wonder what Carl Jung would say to all of the above???

-The word "Israel" is Hebrew for "one who God has made straight."
-It was the name given to Jacob after he battled an angel; in Hebrew, Jacob is Yaacov and it means, "one who is crooked."
-Jacob, also a #Twin, was a total scumbag early in his life, using lies and deceit to steal his brother's birthright, marrying two sisters...his kids were jerks, too.
+Did you know the word "Israel" is Hebrew for "one who God has made straight"?
+It was the name given to Jacob, Abraham's grandson, after Jacob battled an angel; in Hebrew, Jacob is Yaacov; it means, "one who is crooked."
+Jacob, a literal #Twin, was a total scumbag early in his life, using lies and deceit to steal his brother's birthright, marrying two sisters...his kids were jerks, too.
 A bunch of them ganged up on their youngest brother, bullied him, beat him, and left him for dead.
 And yet, Jacob evolves to become the father of Israel.
 His jerky kids rise to become the founders of the twelve tribes, and, the boy that was left for dead?
-His name was Joseph.
-"Joey" manages to climb out of the pit of despair his own flesh and blood left him in to don a technicolor dream coat as the trusted advisor to the leaders of Egypt.
+His name was Joseph, but I bet everyone called him "Joey."
+Good ol' Joe manages to climb out of the pit of despair his own flesh and blood left him in to don a technicolor dream coat as the trusted advisor to the leaders of Egypt.